jackl-3/homebase/README.md

-My personal website utilizing Obisidian to publish pages and hosting on Github pages.
+My personal website utilizing Obisidian to publish pages hosted on Github pages website.
 Forked from the project made by [Defender](https://dev.to/defenderofbasic/host-your-obsidian-notebook-on-github-pages-for-free-8l1).